reenl/stack-zf2/README.md

 - Ability to use (hopefully all) the stack middlewares.
 - Easy to write test cases, just forge a Symfony Request and get a Symfony Response back.
-- Find architecture flaws in ZF2.
+- Find bugs in ZF2.

 ## Todo